khaledRoushdy/Ebo/README.md

 # Ebo

-Ebo is a test framework that is wrapper for some libraries like apache poi,selenium and extentreport.It helps the automation engineers to write less code with high maintainability.
+Ebo is a test framework that helps the automation engineers/developers to write less code with high maintainability.Ebo uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.

 ## Installation